How to Pay Off a 30-Year Mortgage in 15 Years: Tips and Tricks

 • Do I have higher-interest debt like credit card debt or student loans I should tackle first?

-• Have I set up a college fund for the kids?
+• Have I set up a college fund (if kids are in the picture)?

-• Does my mortgage carry a prepayment penalty (unlikely for loans originated after January 2014)?
+• Does my mortgage carry a prepayment penalty?
+(This is unlikely for loans originated after January 2014)

 How to Pay Off a 30-Year Mortgage Faster